 Evaluation of Board Performance

 The Board and each Board committee conduct a self-evaluation annually.
 The Board Nominating and Governance Committee oversees this self-evaluation process and assesses the full Board's performance.
 As part of the evaluation, the Committee also invites input on individual director performance.
 The Committee recommends changes to improve the Board, the Board committees and individual Director effectiveness.
-The Committee utilizes an annual Board evaluation to gather input to assist the Committees' evaluation and recommendations.
+The Committee utilizes the annual Board evaluation to gather input to assist the Committees' evaluation and recommendations.

 Chief Executive Officer Performance Review

 The Board annually reviews the CEO performance.
 To conduct this review, the Board Nominating and Governance and Management Compensation Committee chairpersons gather and consolidate input from all Directors.
-The consolidated input is reviewed at a meeting in executive session with all non-employee Directors after which the chairpersons present the results of the review to the CEO.
+The consolidated input is reviewed at a meeting in executive session with all independent Directors after which the chairpersons present the results of the review to the CEO.